 Self Service or MacManage is an application which runs on your devices and provides an essential link between you and your end-users.
-With the correct settings, a Self Service item can add immense value to your Policies in Addigy.
+Self Service items can add immense value to your Policies in Addigy.

 Self Service allows your end-users to install their own applications, request support, and get notifications for maintenance.